Tiles - agileChilli

 When creating or editing a view, you can select which module to place it in from the view management tab in pane 3.

 As an example, here’s a screenshot of a set of modules in pane 1 that covers an entire workflow for a particular company

 along with some of the same modules displayed as tiles in the end user UI:

 Note: only modules with one or more views in will be displayed in pane 1, though the whole collection of modules can be managed in the Administration section

-Adding and removing tiles
+Adding new tiles